 Top Things to Know for a Family Vacation in Spain

 Except in Barcelona and Madrid, the siesta is very much a part of daily life and most shops and businesses shut down from 2 to 5pm (restaurants close later, from roughly 4:30 to 8 or 9pm).
 Go with it!
-This is a built-in chance to rest or catnap, especially in light of Spain’s late dinner hours.
-If you’d rather stay active, use the time to see an attraction that remains open or take a tour of outdoor sites.
+This is a built-in chance to rest or catnap (particularly when visiting Spain with toddlers who nap anyway), especially in light of the typical late dinner hours.
+If you’d rather stay active on your family trip to Spain, use the time to see an attraction that remains open or take a tour of outdoor sites.

-Many mom and pop stores, market vendors and food stalls don’t take credit cards, so carry cash in bills of all sizes.
+Many mom and pop stores, market vendors and food stalls don’t take credit cards, so carry cash in a variety of denominations.
 ATMs are plentiful and easy to find.

 You’re expected to have knees and shoulders covered when entering cathedrals or other places of worship.
 In the summer heat, we like to bring a light scarf or shawl to throw on over a sleeveless top.

 Babysitters are practically unheard of among locals as kids are warmly welcomed everywhere and at all hours.
 It’s common to see toddlers and preschoolers in restaurants or playing in city squares at 10 or 11pm.